 However strange it may seem, having problems shutting off the engine on an ATV is more common than you may think.
-The bike may run as usual, but when you turn off the key or hit the kill switch, the engine keeps running.
+The bike may run as usual, but the engine keeps running when you turn off the key or hit the kill switch.
 What may be causing this strange and potentially dangerous behavior?

-When faced with an issue like this, the problem is more often than not electrical.
-To support this presumption, let’s have a look at what the ignition key or kill switch does to turn off the engine.
+When faced with an issue like this, the problem is often electrical.
+To support this presumption, let’s begin by looking at what the ignition key or kill switch does to turn off the engine.

 Any gasoline engine needs three components to run; fuel, air, and spark.
-When you take away any of these elements, the engine will shut off.
+When you remove any of these elements, the engine will shut off.

-When you turn off the ignition key or hit the killswitch, the ATV should take away the spark.
+When you turn off the ignition key or hit the killswitch, the ATV should remove the spark.
 The spark plug will no longer ignite the fuel, effectively shutting off the engine.

 The Ignition key and killswitch are both parts of an electric circuit that, when active, sends an electric signal to the CDI or ECU, telling them to power the coil that then sends a high voltage charge to the spark plug.

-When you turn off the key or press the kill switch, it is no longer supposed to send a signal to the CDI or ECU.
-In a case where the engine won’t shut off, there is usually an issue somewhere in this circuit that causes an electric signal to be sent regardless of the switches’ position.
+When you turn off the key or activate the kill switch, it is no longer supposed to send a signal to the CDI or ECU.
+When the engine doesn’t shut off, there is usually an issue in this circuit that causes an electric signal to be sent regardless of the switch’s position.

 Here are the basic principles of how the ignition key stops the ATV and what components are involved in the circuit.